Content

 CPL: cost per lead

-This is not a common model for mobile marketers or even consumer-focused marketers.
+Cost per lead is not a common model for mobile marketers or even consumer-focused marketers.
+It’s much more common in B2B or business development scenarios.

-CPL means cost per lead.
-You as an advertiser pay a publisher or an affiliate when a lead form is completed and submitted.
-CPL is common in B2B marketing, where it is unlikely that someone will make a purchase immediately.
-It can be a very effective way to buy, though there is some risk of fraud if bots are programmed to fill in leads automatically.
+With a CPL media buying model, you as an advertiser pay a publisher or an affiliate when a lead form is completed and submitted.
+As mentioned, CPL is common in B2B marketing, where it is unlikely that someone will make a purchase immediately.
+It can be a very effective way to buy, though there is some risk of fraud if bots are programmed to fill in leads automatically, or if smart affiliates target people who were going to become a hot lead anyway.

 That’s a little harder to do, however, than to fire off fake clicks.

-CPA or CPS: cost per action, cost per acquisition, or cost per sale
+CPA, CPE, and CPS: cost per action, cost per engagement or cost per event, and cost per sale

-OK, we’re verging into the little-bit-odd section of the marketing analytics verbiage again.
 CPA is often cost-per-action in the mobile marketing world, which means you pay for certain actions taken by a user in your app, such as registering for an account or making their first purchase.
+(That’s why it’s very similar to CPE: cost per event.
+And, of course, CPS, or cost per sale, is also an action and, technically, an event.)

 CPI: cost per install

-CPI is an extremely common way to price mobile app install campaigns, and even if marketers use a different model, they’ll often work out an effective CPI.
+CPI is an extremely common way to price mobile app install campaigns, and even if marketers use a different model, they’ll often work out an effective CPI based on the other model theoretically being used.

 In mobile app marketing, CPI refers to media programs where the advertiser pays for every installed app.
 Lots of app marketing is purchased via CPI, because it is a fast way to drive installs.
 But, as in anything else, the quality of installs driven varies by media vendor.
 Some CPI vendors are extremely reputable, and work hard to find users that will likely use an app.
 Others use incentives in one app to get a user to install another app.
 Those “incentivized installs” can be low quality, although there are ways with playable ads to increase the quality.